 Meswak is a large shrub or small tree that grows in arid region from west India to Africa.
 It is a typical desert plant that is found in extreme saline soil of Thar Desert.
 The latin name of Meswak is Salvadora persica and belongs to family Salvadoraceae.
 This tree is known as Toothbrush tree as the twigs are used for teeth cleaning from time immemorial.
 The fibrous branches have been promoted by the World Health Organization (WHO) for oral hygiene.

-The other common medicinal uses of this tree are for treating rheumatism, leprosy, gonorrhoea, ulcers, scurvy, tumours and dental diseases.
+The other common medicinal uses of this tree are for treating rheumatism, leprosy, gonorrhea, ulcers, scurvy, tumors and dental diseases.

 Kingdom: Plantae Division: Magnoliophyta Class: Magnoliopsida Order: Brassicales Family: Salvadoraceae Genus: Salvadora Species: persica

 Scientific name: Salvadora persica;Synonym: Salvadora persica L. var. wightiana Verde.;Salvadora indica Wt.

 - Unani name: Pilu, Miswak

 - English: Salt Bush tree, Tooth Brush tree

 - Kannada: Gonimara

 - Trade name: Khara Jhal, Tooth Brush Tree